TikTok Shop Shipping Changes: What U.S. Sellers Need to Know

 Under the new shipping model:

-• Shipping labels are generated through TikTok
+• Shipping labels would be generated through TikTok

-• Fulfillment workflows must support TikTok-managed shipping
+• Fulfillment workflows would need to support TikTok-managed shipping

-These changes take effect February 25, 2026.
+These changes were originally scheduled to take effect on February 25, 2026.

 Why TikTok Updated Its Shipping Model